microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 We have seen a issue where the "Authorization" header was not being forwarded to the backend by AWS CloudFront.
 See the following documentation
 [Configure CloudFront to Forward Authorization Headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/add-origin-custom-headers.html#add-origin-custom-headers-forward-authorization)

-# Debugging Errors related to http500
+# Debugging Errors related to http500 indicated in Browser with Oops!
+Something went wrong..
+We suggest you to our help page.

 ## Unable to open the Assignments page in Learn-LTI
-Users access failing with http500 which essentially has been the source of the Oops! error message.
+Users access failing with http500 which essentially has been the source of the Oops!something went wrong error message in the browser window.

+Please see browser logs if indicate that the membership call being sent to the LMS (Moodle) is returning a 401 Unauthorized and the Learn LTI tool in unable to get the course members from the LMS and hence the it is giving a 500 response.
+Please make sure that while configuring the tool in Moodle, Under Services, IMS LTI Names and Role Provisioning: `Use this service to retrieve members’ information as per privacy settings.` is selected as mentioned in the [Configuration Guide Learn](CONFIGURATION_GUIDE.md)

 ## Azure Functions Tracing